leticia-alvess/leticia-alvess/README.md

 ### Hi Folks!! 👋

-- 🔭 I’m currently working on Citibank SA.
+- 🔭 I recently worked at Citibank SA.
 - 🌱 I’m currently learning a little more about Data Analitcs ❤.
 - 😄 Pronouns: SHE/HER